miklevin/MikeLev.in/_posts/2025-09-25-bedrock-dazzle-packaging-rabbit-hole.md

 on Apple TV, but I couldn't get through it.
 The *books were some of the most impactful things I've read in my life* but the TV series... meh

-Harry Seldon and *psychohistory* I'm telling you is quantum physics for psychology and sociology.
+Hari Seldon and *psychohistory* I'm telling you is quantum physics for psychology and sociology.
 The maths can predict what the crowds and masses of people are going to do as the whole of society, but drill-down to an individual and all bets are off.
 Superimposition, non-locality and all that.
 Asimov didn't